kat-git-hub/DjangoTaskManager/README.md

 To run the project using Docker, you can follow these steps:

-1. Make sure you have Docker installed on your system.
-You can download and install Docker from the official website: https://www.docker.com/get-started
+1. Make sure you have [Docker](https://www.docker.com/get-started) installed on your system.

 2. Clone the project: `$ git clone git@github.com:kat-git-hub/DjangoTaskManager.git`